rcruzoliver/ctrlx_nanotec_22/README.md

 ![Alt text](/images/overview.png)

-Documenttion about the adapter and the CANopen protocol (CiA 402) can be found in the folder "documentation/" in this git respository.
+Documention about the adapter and the CANopen protocol (CiA 402) can be found in the folder "documentation/".
+PD2C_CANopen_Techschisches-Handbuch_v3.3.0 is the documentation related with the motor and ZK-USB-CAN-1_Betriebsanleitung_V1.0.0..pdf is the correspoding with the adapter.

 ## Easy Start-up.
 This is a C++ project, therefore the code first need to be compiled (i.e. generate the binaries) and then packed in the so-called snap file, which will then installed in ctrlX OS.